bbauska/UofM-AdvStyling/readme.md

 ## Week2-13.
 Code with Me: Responsive Navigation

-Hi everybody, today, with this lecture I\'m hoping you\'ll sit with me and write up some code where we use media queries to produce responsive navigation.
+Hi everybody, today, with this lecture I&apos;m hoping you&apos;ll sit with me and write up some code where we use media queries to produce responsive navigation.
 In particular we want to make one page where the navigation bar is at the top on a small screen and off to the side on larger